sharetribe/sharetribe/docs/landing-page-structure.md

 * `variation` can be used to enable the sign-up button in place of the search bar, also on non-private marketplaces.
 In order to achieve this, set:
     * "variation": {"value":"private"}
 * `signup_path` You can change this to redirect the sign-up button (see above) to another location.
+* `signup_button` You can replace the contents of the curly brackets with "Value":"YourTextHere" to replace the search button text (for example, if they want to redirect it to all_categories instead).

 Normally, the only keys that you need to modify in a `hero` section are the `background_image`, which links to an asset, and the `background_image_variation`, which sets the amount of darkening applied.
 For example: